TEST 2: Verifying Throttle Position Sensor Has Power

 - The fuel injection computer has an internal problem (although this is extremely rare).

-Although testing these two conditions are beyond the scope of this article, you have now eliminated the throttle position sensor (TPS) on your 4.7L Dodge Durango (Dakota or Ram 1500) as being the cause of the problem and/or the TP sensor diagnostic trouble code (DTC) lighting up the check engine light (CEL).
+Although testing these two conditions are beyond the scope of this article, you have now eliminated the throttle position sensor (TPS) on your 3.0L equipped mini-van as being the cause of the problem and/or the TP sensor diagnostic trouble code (DTC) lighting up the check engine light (CEL).

-You can find a complete list of 4.7L Dodge tutorials in these two indexes:
+You can find a complete list of 3.0L Chrysler/Dodge/Plymouth tutorials in this index: